-With a cool micro-climate, beautiful hiking trails, and simple access from Panama City, the sleepy mountain town El Valle de Anton is one of Panama’s best spots for a comfortable eco-tourism getaway.
-Here’s a quick guide on what to do, see, eat, drink, and where to “party” in El Valle.
+With a cool micro-climate, beautiful hiking trails, and simple access from Panama City, the sleepy mountain town El Valle de Anton is one of Panama’s best spots for an easy eco-tourism getaway.
+Here’s a quick guide on what to do, see, eat, and drink.

 In The Guide